 Timeline, Scope, and Goals

-MDRC’s team includes leading experts in the field with experience using learning cycles and providing programmatic technical assistance to Responsible Fatherhood programs.
-Over the first year of SIRF, the research team will identify common implementation challenges and potential solutions for Responsible Fatherhood programs.
-Activities will include a thorough review of the literature and input from ACF, content experts, and stakeholders (including Responsible Fatherhood program participants and program operators).
-Based on this information gathering phase and early conversations with Responsible Fatherhood programs, the research team will select up to 10 Responsible Fatherhood programs to participate in learning cycle activities.
+Over the first year of SIRF, the research team identified common implementation challenges and potential solutions for Responsible Fatherhood programs through a literature review and input from content experts and program stakeholders.
+Based on this information gathering phase and early conversations with Responsible Fatherhood programs, the research team selected up to 10 Responsible Fatherhood programs to participate in learning cycle activities.

 The study findings will be disseminated on an ongoing basis throughout the course of the project.

 The learning cycles will vary in their design, timeframe, and structure depending upon unique contextual factors associated with each site and the associated learning objectives.
 Through these activities, SIRF seeks to build evidence to help Responsible Fatherhood programs deliver more effective services and set the stage for potential future studies that could measure the effects of strengthened programs.

 Data will be collected from nFORM (Information, Family Outcomes, Reporting, and Management), the management information system used by all Healthy Marriage and Responsible Fatherhood federal grantees, as well as from interviews with Responsible Fatherhood program staff and participants.

 Funders and Partners

 Funders: The project is sponsored by the Office of Family Assistance and administered by the Office of Planning, Research, and Evaluation within the U.S. Department of Health and Human Services, Administration for Children and Families.

 - Center for Family Services

 - City of Long Beach Visit disclaimer page